cquintana92/qmkontext/README.md

 In case that doesn't fix it, try replacing the `DISPLAY` variable of the systemd service.

 Also, in case you want to see what program it's detecting, set the `log_level` directive to `debug` and it will print the detections it's making.
-Also, make sure that you are matching the casing and the `use_loweracase` flag of your config.
+Also, make sure that you are matching the casing and the `use_lowercase` flag of your config.